bytedeco/javacpp/README.txt

 ==Changes==
+ * Fixed duplicate code getting generated when both specifying the output filename with "-o <name>" and using wildcards on packages containing nested classes
  * Let arrays of primitive values be valid return arguments, mostly useful when used along with the `@StdVector` annotation, or some other custom adapter

 ===April 7, 2013 version 0.5===